-I came a cross a couple of items relating to this Futuro over the last couple of weeks.
+We came a cross a couple of items relating to this Futuro over the last couple of weeks.

-I rather like the photo below, which was recently posted to Instagram by retroamerican_store, at a first glance it has a kind of "creature" look to it.
+The first, the video below, which includes a short clip of this Futuro, was posted to Instagram 040817 by maxwellmodern.
+The second was the photo below which was recently posted to Instagram by retroamerican_store, at a first glance it has a kind of "creature" look to it.

 This vintage photo was posted to Instagram 101916 by materielsupply.
-I had not seen this particular photo before but is very similar to this photo.
+We had not seen this particular photo before but is very similar to this photo.
 Based on the state of the construction of the tower in the background the two photos were clearly taken around the same time in 1972.